CONTACTING THE DEPARTMENT

 There are Macs and PC’s loaded with all the software required by your Pratt studies, printing and plotting services (print on paper, film, even fabric), 2-D and 3-D scanning and digital drawing tablets.

-The Rapid Prototyping Lab is located in Pratt Studios (aka the Design Center), Fourth Floor.
-It contains laser cutters and blade cutters (cricket cutters).
-Available nearby: a CNC Milling Machine and 3-D printers.
+The Rapid Prototyping Lab contains laser cutters and blade cutters (cricket cutters).
+Also available: a CNC Milling Machine and 3-D printers.
 Note: the RP lab and 3-D print lab are Interior Design Department resources.

 The ID Department Main Wood Shop is in Pratt Studios on the Fifth Floor is an amazing resource for Interior Design to use for model building.
 Equipment includes band and table saws, milling machines, drill presses, a spray booth and more.
 This wood shop is open to students that have passed a shop safety and certification course (available for a minimal fee of $100).
 This course is called IND-001 and one signs up for this course like any other course, via MyPratt.
 The Shop Orientation Manual has more information.